JD–MBA

-A JD–MBA is a dual degree program in which students jointly earn Juris Doctor and Master of Business Administration degrees.
-The programs are commonly offered in the United States and Canada by universities' graduate business and law schools.
-They allow students to use credits from certain classes in one degree to count for course requirements at the other degree.
-This allows students to complete both the three-year JD and two-year MBA programs in four years, not the five years the degrees would take if done consecutively.
+A JD–MBA is a dual degree program in which a student concurrently earns Juris Doctor and Master of Business Administration degrees from a university's graduate law school and business school.
+JD–MBA programs are commonly offered in the United States and Canada.
+They integrate legal and business training through a structured cross-credit system that allows certain approved courses to count toward the requirements for both degrees.
+This enables students to complete both the three-year JD program and the two-year MBA program in four years, instead of the five years the degrees would take if done consecutively.

 By country

 Canada

 Top-ranking Canadian JD–MBA programs include a four-year JD–MBA at the University of British Columbia, University of Toronto, York University, Queen's University, the three-year JD–MBA at the University of Western Ontario and the three-and-a-half-year JD–MBA at the University of Ottawa.
 Students may apply to the joint program before matriculating to either program, or after matriculating to either law school or business school.